The best ways to use Marriott points

 You can transfer Marriott points to 40+ airlines at a decent transfer ratio of 3:1 (unless otherwise specified below).

 |Flying Blue (Air France / KLM)||Frontier Airlines||Hainan Airlines||Hawaiian Airlines|

 |Qatar||Saudia Airlines||Singapore Airlines||South African Airways|

 |United Airlines (3:1.1)||Virgin Atlantic||Virgin Australia|

-There’s a secret bonus you can earn to make the transfer ratio even better.
+There’s a secret bonus that can make the transfer ratio even better.
 When you convert your Marriott points in increments of 60,000, you’ll end up with 25,000 miles instead of 20,000 miles, because Marriott will automatically send a bonus 15,000 points to the airline, giving you 5,000 extra miles.
 These bonus miles make the ratio 2.4:1 instead of 3:1, which is a significant improvement.

 If you’re going to transfer Marriott points to airlines, it’s clearly best to transfer them in increments of 60,000.
 Read this post if you want to learn how to transfer Marriott points to airlines.

 Leave any questions in the comments.
-And remember to subscribe to our newsletter for more tips on how to be smart with your miles and points!
+And remember to subscribe to our newsletter for more tips on how to be smart with your miles and points.